0bubbles0/fac22-pre-projects/README.md

 ### June - September 2021

+This repository is hosted on <https://0bubbles0.github.io/fac22-pre-projects/>.

-This repository will aim to contain:
+It will aim to contain:

 * **Notes**: from Sessions and own Research
 * **Planning**: Tasks, To-do lists